au-ts/libvmm/examples/camera/README.md

 ## Running

-After building, this should produce a loader.img file in the /build directory.
+After building, this should produce a loader.img file in the /build directory to be booted on the Raspberry Pi 4B.